SumoLogic/sumologic-jenkins-plugin/README.md

 #### SumoUpload
 The Function can be used in Jenkins Pipelines to send files data to Sumo Logic.
 Function allow below properties:-
 1. file - Provide a file path or a directory path.
-If the value is a directory then data from all files within the directory will be send to Sumo Logic.
+If the value is a directory then data from all files within the directory will be sent to Sumo Logic.
 2. includePathPattern - Provide a pattern to include file names or extension.
 For eg:- *.json will include all json files only.
 3. excludePathPattern - Provide a pattern to exclude file names or extension.
 For eg:- *.json will exclude all json files only.
+4. text - Provide any string that will be sent to Sumo Logic.
+5. keyValueMap - Provide a key value map that will be converted to JSON and sent to Sumo Logic.
-4. workingDir - Provides the path of the directory where files are present.
+6. workingDir - Provides the path of the directory where files are present.
 The path will be searched in the node where the Pipeline Step is executed.
+7. fields - Provide a key value map that will be sent as [X-Sumo-Fields](https://help.sumologic.com/Manage/Fields#X-Sumo-Fields_HTTP_header) to Sumo Logic.

 Below are some example uses of the Step Function :-
 - Upload a file/folder from the workspace (or a String) to Sumo Logic.